-If you don't see your question in this FAQ, please send us an email at [email protected].
+If you don't see your question in this FAQ please send us an email at [email protected].

-No. Though the people behind ZEPL are also the creators of Apache Zeppelin, ZEPL is a separate platform expanding upon what we started with Apache Zeppelin.
-Zeppelin was created because we wanted something that could easily and quickly plug into various back-ends, and through it, do everything from data sourcing to visualization.
-But Zeppelin was created for the individual in a localized environment.
+No. Though the people behind Zepl are also the creators of Apache Zeppelin, Zepl is a separate platform expanding upon what we started doing with Apache Zeppelin.
+Zeppelin was created because we wanted something that could quickly and easily plug into various back-ends doing everything from data sourcing to visualization.
+But it was created for the individual in a localized environment.
 But analytics is not a one person job.
 It's iterative and usually goes through multiple rounds of back and forth between different people.
-ZEPL is built this in mind.
+Zepl is built this in mind.

 Yes.
 You can continue to use Jupyter in your local environment and sync and/or import the notebooks as desired.
-You can also export notebooks from ZEPL to be worked on from you local Jupyter or Zeppelin instance.
+You can also export notebooks from Zepl to be worked on from you local Jupyter or Zeppelin instance.

 The notebooks are saved until you delete them or delete your account.

 All notebooks created in Zepl are stored in Zepl.
 You can export the notebooks to your preferred storage if you like.